 Providing training opportunities can increase productivity and employee engagement.16 Increased productivity can come directly from new skills learned and then implemented in the workplace - including technical skills of the latest best practice, or highly transferable soft skills to improve client relationships.
 Training can also indirectly improve productivity and employee engagement as employees feel more confident, valued and motivated after their employer has invested in their personal development17 18

 While continuing professional development does require an investment of time, ultimately it can lead to improved business outcomes as engaged, confident and motivated employees are proven factors in driving business success.

-Forward-thinking companies can invest in the ongoing personal development of their people by providing them time to undertake professional development opportunities as well as access to structured workplace training programs.
+Forward-thinking companies can invest in the ongoing personal development of their people by providing them time to undertake professional development opportunities as well as access to structured workplace training programs to prepare them for all possibilities.
 Continuing professional development not only assists in maintaining company service and quality standards, but also enables organisations to enhance their reputation, and promote a healthy learning culture in which employees feel valued by their organisation.